jen6one9/that-busy-workday-2/README.md

 # that-busy-workday-2
-Let's face it, life is busy and we need to do everything we possibly can to stay on top of our busy work day.
+Let's face it, life is hectic and we need to do everything we can to stay on top of our busy workday.
-This project seeks to create a simple calendar application that allows the user to save events for the given workday.
-The app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+This project seeks to create a simple calendar application that allows the user to manage their time at work effectively.
+The app will run in the browser and features dynamically updated HTML and CSS powered by jQuery.
 It is designed to feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

 ## Preview
 ![alt-text](workday.gif)